 Results

-Gestational eTRF increases food intake, but not body composition in early life
+Gestational eTRF increases food intake, but not body weight in early life

 To model gestational early time restricted feeding (eTRF), we used a normal chow diet (NCD) and assigned female mice to either unrestricted (ad libitum, AL) or 6 hours of restricted food availability between ZT14-20 (eTRF) (Figure 1A).
 This approach limits potential sleep disruptions and is more translationally relevant to human dietary restriction.
 This treatment started a week before mating and continued through delivery (Figure 1B).
+There is no evidence of maternal eTRF leading to significantly lower food intake during pregnancy or body weight loss (Supplementary Figure 1A&B).
+Females who were fed NCD eTRF consumed 11% fewer kilocalories per gestational day than AL dams (1.42 kcals, p=0.093).
+This resulted in 6% lower body weights in eTRF dams during gestation (p=0.12).
+More detailed study of maternal food intake and body composition is currently underway.
 Litters were normalized to equal sizes to reduce variability and effects of lactation.

-The pups were weighed and their body composition was assessed weekly, then analyzed using linear mixed effect modeling.
+The pups resulting from this experiment were weighed and their body composition was assessed weekly, then analyzed using linear mixed effect modeling.
 We found significant and expected effects of age and sex (older mice weigh more than younger mice and male pups weigh more than females), but no effect modification of maternal eTRF on body weight (Figure 2A, pdiet=0.47), lean mass (Figure 2C, pdiet=0.45), or fat mass (Figure 2B, pdiet=0.47).
-There was no interaction between sex and maternal intervention in cumulative food intake (pdiet*sex=0.38).
+There was no interaction between sex and maternal feeding regimen in cumulative food intake (pdiet*sex=0.38).
 However, cumulative food intake in the NCD period is 22% higher in eTRF females than AL females and 10% higher in eTRF males than AL males (Figure 2D, pdiet = 0.016).
-Assessing the efficiency by which food is converted into stored mass resulted in a 12% reduced feeding efficiency in eTRF female offspring (psex<0.00001) which is not present in males (Supplementary Figure 1A).
+Assessing the efficiency by which food is converted into stored mass resulted in a 12% reduced feeding efficiency in eTRF female offspring (psex<0.00001) which is not present in males (Supplementary Figure 2A).

 Gestational eTRF modestly improves glucose tolerance in young adult males

 To assess glucose homeostasis in the offspring, we conducted ITTs and GTTs between PND 60 and 70.
 Male offspring averaged 15mg/dL higher blood glucose during insulin tolerance testing compared to females (psex=0.0018), but no effect of maternal dietary restriction was evident through linear mixed effect modeling (Figure 2E, pdiet=0.73).
 Summarizing the ITT by calculating the area under the curve (AUC) demonstrated there was no diet:sex interaction (pdiet:sex=0.069), but an effect of maternal restriction where eTRF offspring had lower AUC compared to AL offspring, 8.5% and 2.2% lower in females and males respectively (pdiet=0.013), and a significant effect of sex (psex<0.0001).
 As expected, males had a higher AUC than females (Figure 2F).
 The initial response to insulin (the rate of glucose decline over the first 60 minutes, not pictured) was not significant for sex (psex=0.10) or treatment (pdiet=0.83).
-Taken together these data suggest that gestational eTRF slightly improves the response to insulin challenge in adult mice, and that this is not driven by increased fat mass.
+These data suggest that gestational eTRF slightly improves the response to insulin challenge in adult mice, and that this is not driven by increased fat mass.